About Us

 My Run-Walk-Run Journey

 Welcome!
-I’m Don, and this blog is my personal journal where I share the lessons, tips, and advice I’ve gathered while living the Run-Walk-Run Revolution.
+I'm Don, and this blog is my personal journal where I share the lessons, tips, and evidence-based advice I've gathered while living the Run-Walk-Run Revolution.

 Through the highs and lows of training across thousands of miles, I've had the privilege of completing: